BhavneetSingh7/Django-projects/tutorials/README.md

-All the projects I made from Youtube tutorials
+All the projects I made by watching Youtube tutorials.